Pediatric Occupational Therapy

-Occupational therapy treatment focuses on helping your child achieve independence in all areas of their lives.
+Pediatric Occupational therapy treatment focuses on helping your child achieve independence in all areas of their lives.
 It can improve their cognitive, physical, and motor skills, thus enhancing their sense of accomplishment and improving self-esteem.
-Therapy activities are designed to develop balance, coordination, strength, dexterity, and endurance which all has a direct impact on everything from walking or hopping to holding a fork or drawing.
+Occupational therapy activities are designed to develop balance, coordination, strength, dexterity, and endurance which all has a direct impact on everything from walking or hopping to holding a fork or drawing.

 Arousal Arousal is your level of alertness at any given moment.
 Our arousal levels dictate how capable we are at paying attention and responding appropriately to what is happening around us.
 All these levels of alertness are important because they are necessary for survival.
 When danger is imminent, high arousal and hyper vigilance are what allow us to defend ourselves successfully against predators.
 Low arousal is what allows us to transition into sleep so that we can rest and repair our bodies.
 Most children with arousal issues It is a common misconception that when a child is vey active that they have a “high arousal level”.

 Arousal is also important to learning.
 Maintaining an optimal level of arousal creates an atmosphere of perfect flow between a child and the task.
 Therefore, it is important to utilize sensory elements in the environment to promote self- regulation.
 Some of the ways that we assist children in self-regulating is by modifying the environment (altering lighting or sound, providing proprioception or vestibular input), and by providing preferred objects and activities to increase interest and arousal in the task.